missionpinball/mpf-docs/displays/display/physical_rgb_dmd.rst

         height: 32
         default: true

-The example abvoe contains two displays.
+The example above contains two displays.
 The first is named "window" and has a size of 600x200.
 This will be the display that shows up on the computer screen.
-(Again, if you just want the DMD without an on-screen window, we'll show you how to do that later, but for now it's probably easiest to create a screen window so you can see what's happening with the display if you're working on your game without a physical machine attached.
+(Again, if you just want the DMD without an on-screen window, we'll show you how to do that later, but for now it's probably easiest to create a screen window so you can see what's happening with the display if you're working on your game without a physical machine attached.)

 The second display, which we're calling "dmd", will be the display that provides the content for the physical RGB DMD.
 This display is 128x32, which is the pixel